BrewInteractive/authentication-service-nestjs/docs/install_and_deploy.md

-# Install and Deploy Auth Service
+# Auth Service Installation and Deployment

 To customize the service, review the [environment variables](https://github.com/BrewInteractive/authentication-service-nestjs/blob/main/docs/environment_variables.md) document.

 > [!NOTE]
 > The database migration that the service needs to run is performed automatically when the project is running.
 You don't need to make an extra pass.

-## Deploy With Docker Compose
+## Deploying With Docker Compose

 It is possible to deploy the server by pulling the docker image on the Docker Hub.